 Alongside its presence in Hong Kong, Prudential has a life insurance subsidiary in Taiwan and a 50/50 joint venture with CITIC, a leading Chinese state-owned conglomerate, in Mainland China.
-The table below demonstrates the significant proportion of the Group's financial measures that were contributed by our Hong Kong, China JV and Taiwan businesses.
+The table below demonstrates the significant proportion of the Group's gross premiums earned that were contributed by our Hong Kong, China JV and Taiwan businesses.